rusomarques/shoppit_server/README.md

   <img src="./assets/first.jpg" />
 </p>

 After connecting the app with Facebook, Shoppit will automatically detect a few categories you'll like and save them to your profile.
-If your recommendations feel a bit stale, you can customize your them at any time by tapping on whatever categories interest you.
+If your recommendations feel a bit stale, you can customize your them at any time by saving whatever categories interest you.
 Tap on the home screen again to see your dynamically-updated item feed.
 Find something you like?
 Swipe right to save it on your profile!

 <p align="center">
   <img src="./assets/second.jpg" />
 </p>

-Connect to your friends list without the hassle!
+Connect to your friends without the hassle!
 Your friends list is automatically generated from your Facebook connections.
 Make sure you never forget a birthday again by tapping the bell icon next to a friend's name to subscribe to notifications.
 Need to get a friend something special?
 Simply browse their recently liked items on their profile.
-Just tap an item on their profile to find out more info, and once you find a match, buy it from Amazon directly within the app!
+Just check out an item on their profile to find out more info, and once you find a match, buy it from Amazon directly within the app!

 ## Getting started